pgarciacamou/react-context-consumer-hoc/README.md

 )(MyComponent)
 ```

-### Namespacing with reselect (createStructuredSelector)
+#### Namespacing using createStructuredSelector

 Let's say you want to reconstruct the `UNSAFE_withContext` API to wrap context in an object, e.g. `this.props.context`.
 Then, we can simply do the following:

 ```js
 import { createStructuredSelector } from 'reselect'